 Out of all the floors in this building, this was my favorite floor by far.
-It’s not just because the wall of books are on this floor, but also because they have designed the space so well.
+It’s not just because the wall of books is on this floor, but also because they have designed the space so well.

 It’s bright, open, airy, clean, and at the same time warm and welcoming.
-It really was the perfect place to sit down and get lost in your favorite book.
+It was the perfect place to sit down and get lost in your favorite book.

 The one thing to keep in mind if you want to take photos in front of the wall of books is that it is split into two different areas.